Blackheads are one of the most common features of acne. They look like tiny black dots on the skin and most often occur on the nose and chin.

 Use topical retinoids

 Topical retinoids are creams that people apply directly to the skin to help decrease the amount of oil that it produces.
-They have anti-inflammatory properties, which can help improve the overall appearance of the skin.
+They have anti-inflammatory properties, which can help

 A pharmacist or doctor can prescribe a topical retinoid cream, and they are also available over the counter.